Piazzi/mediator/README.md

 # Code

 Simple project representing the mediator design pattern.
+For this one i've made a air traffic controller system

 # Definition